Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 6. Korean dialects in Jeju Dialect (제주어 / 제주 방언)

-The Jeju dialect, also known as the Jeju language (제주어), is a unique and highly distinct variety of Korean.
+The Jeju dialect, also known as the Jeju language (제주어), is a distinct variety of Korean.
 It is spoken on Jeju Island off the southern coast of South Korea.

-Many linguists consider it a distinct language because of the significant differences between Jeju, standard, and other regional dialects.
+Many linguists consider Jeju a distinct language due to significant differences between Jeju, standard Korean, and other regional dialects.

 Key Features of Jeju Dialect

-• Pronunciation differs vastly.
-Some consonants and vowels are softened, while others reflect older forms of Korean.
+- Pronunciation differs vastly.
+Some consonants and vowels are softened, whereas others retain older Korean forms.

 Example: Standard: “있어요.”
 (Isseoyo.)
 Jeju: “이시다.”
 (Isida).